What We Love

 The 97 rooms now have a more playful vibe with studded Alexander McQueen deerhead pillows, buttery leather headboards, jewel-toned sofas and your own bar set-up (think cut crystal barware with shakers and full-sized liquor bottles).
 But really, it’s all about the Soho views out the (in most rooms) floor-to-ceiling windows.

-Restaurateur John McDonald of hotspots like Lure Fish Bar, El Toro Blanco and Bowery Meat Company opened a buzzy coastal Italian spot, Sessanta Ristorante, in June 2015.
-Grab a drink beforehand in the sexy Gordon Bar, where you can sip Manhattans amid a living wall in the atrium-like side room or cozy up by the fire.
+Restaurateur John McDonald of hotspots like Lure Fish Bar and El Toro Blanco opened a cozy French restaurant, Bistrot Leo.
+Grab a drink beforehand in the sexy Butterfly Lounge, where you can sip handcrafted cocktails.
 The highlight of a summer stay at SIXTY SoHo is access to the intimate rooftop bar, A60.
 Open only to hotel guests and in-the-know local members, it has views of the Chrysler and Empire State Buildings and just about every other iconic New York edifice.

 In the Area

 You’re in Manhattan’s premier shopping district, so flex that plastic.
 Our favorite homegrown boutiques include Rag & Bone, on Mercer Street, and Alexander Wang, on Grand Street.
-For more affordable Made in the USA fashion, head to the J. Crew on Prince, which has a fantastic kids section, sister brand Madewell and Club Monaco, which has two Soho stores.
-For a peerless edit of domestic and international labels, check out Barneys Co-Op.
-After working up an appetite, grab a seat at one of the communal tables at Hundred Acres, where the ham, poached eggs and jalapeño grits are the must-order; join the line to get into Dutch, on the same block, where you can have your soft-scrambled eggs with a side of Wellfleet oysters; or hit stalwart Balthazar for the best eggs Florentine in town and an Oyster Mary.
-Art enthusiasts should save an afternoon for exploring the New Museum: A glorious stack of gauze boxes by Japanese architectural firm SANAA rising from the Bowery, it’s the only museum dedicated solely to contemporary art in Manhattan.
+For more affordable Made in the USA fashion, head to Faherty Brand on Prince, Madewell, and Club Monaco.
+After working up an appetite, join the line to get into Dutch, where you can have your soft-scrambled eggs with a side of Wellfleet oysters; or hit stalwart Balthazar for the best eggs Florentine in town and an Oyster Mary.
+Art enthusiasts should save an afternoon for exploring the New Museum: a glorious stack of gauze boxes by Japanese architectural firm SANAA rising from the Bowery, it’s the only museum dedicated solely to contemporary art in Manhattan.
 If the exhibition doesn’t turn you on, the view from the Sky Room on the top floor will.
-Finally, take in a flick like a local — this nabe has an embarrassment of theaters.
+Finally, take in a flick like a local—this nabe has an embarrassment of theaters.
 On East Houston, the Sunshine shows art house movies from around the world.

 How to Get There